 View of the Capitoline Hill with the Steps leading to Santa Maria in Aracoeli

 12019-11-11T16:58:21-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 17 of Giovanni Battista Piranesi's Opereplain2019-11-11T16:58:21-08:00Internet ArchivedatapiranesiRescan_vol17_0043.jpgAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-In a further departure from Canaletto and Bellotto, the oblique perspective and supplemental key below the image provided Piranesi with the space to pack the visual field with the maximum amount of information, a hallmark of Piranesi's archeological publications such as the Antichita Romane.
-In this sense, the engraving has more in common with Giovanni Battista Falda's seventeenth-century print, which also contains annotations that label significant monuments.
-However, even Falda's more documentary style is flat when compared to dramatic chiaroscuro of Piranesi's etching.
-Even in Piranesi's earliest, more traditional views, beholders can see the seeds of experimentation with perspective and lighting effects, which are taken even further in the following views of the Capitoline Hill.
+In a further departure from Canaletto and Bellotto, the oblique perspective and supplemental key provided Piranesi with the space to pack the visual field with the maximum amount of information.
+In this sense, the engraving has more in common with Falda’s seventeenth-century print, whose annotations also label significant monuments.
+However, Falda’s more documentary style is flat when compared to the dramatic chiaroscuro of Piranesi's etching.
+Even in this early, somewhat traditional view are seeds of Piranesi’s experimentation with perspective and lighting effects, which are taken even further in the frontal and side views of the Capitoline Hill that follow.
 (ZL)

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.